ljhannah74/orb-api/README.md

 ## Endpoints

 ### Search
-- `GET /api/resource` - Get a list of all states.
+- `GET /api/states` - Get a list of all states.
-- `GET /api/resource/{stateId]` - Get a list of counties for state with id "stateId"
+- `GET /api/counties/{state]` - Get a list of counties for the specified state
-- `GET /api/resource/{stateId}/{countyId}` - Get a list of all resources for county with "countyId" in state with "stateId"
+- `GET /api/resources/{state}/{county}` - Get a list of all resources for the specified county in the given state.

 ### Resource Management
-- `POST /api/resource` - Add a new resource.
+- `POST /api/resources` - Add a new resource.
-- `PUT /api/resource/{id}` - Update an existing resource.
+- `PUT /api/resources/{id}` - Update an existing resource.
-- `DELETE /api/resource/{id}` - Delete a resource by ID.
+- `DELETE /api/resources/{id}` - Delete a resource by ID.

 ### Example Request
 ```http